marckhouzam/custom-prometheus-exporter/README.md

 ```

 ### Docker
-You an also use Docker.
+You can also use Docker.
 An example Dockerfile is provided for the example exporters.
 However, you may need to modify that Dockerfile for your own exporter needs, to make sure all tools your exporters need will be part of the docker image:
 ```
 docker build -t custom-prometheus-exporter -f <yourDockerfile> . docker run --rm -d \